-The Extension Master Gardener calendar year is January 1 to December 31.If you have a love of gardening, a desire for learning and a will to share your knowledge with others, consider becoming a University of Minnesota Master Gardener in Dakota County.
+If you have a love of gardening, a desire for learning and are willing to share your knowledge with others, consider becoming a University of Minnesota Master Gardener in Dakota County.

-During the year, interns must complete 50 hours of approved volunteer work on educational projects, usually together with other active Master Gardeners.
-Through the year interns report their volunteer hours online into the Extension Master Gardener database.
+The Extension Master Gardener calendar year is January 1 to December 31.
+During the first year, interns must complete 50 hours of approved volunteer work on educational projects, often with other active Master Gardeners.
+Through the year interns report their volunteer hours online in the Extension Master Gardener database.
 All hours must be reported by December 31.
-Upon successful completion of the internship year, the intern becomes a certified Extension Master Gardener, receiving a certificate and official badge.
+Upon successful completion of the internship year, the intern becomes a certified Dakota County Master Gardener Volunteer, receiving a certificate and official badge.

 If combining your passion for people and plants sounds appealing, come grow with us!
 Remember, a formal education in horticulture isn’t necessary.
 We provide the training and resources to help you teach others.